tyaga001/awesome-neon/README.md

 - [Neon YouTube Channel](#neon-youtube-channel)
 - [Community](#community)

-## 3 Things to Remember About Neon:
+## 3 Things to Remember About Neon

 > 🐘 **Postgres**: Neon is built on the foundation of Postgres.
 It supports the same extensions, drivers, and SQL syntax as Postgres, ensuring familiarity and ease of use.
 >